RavingGrob/Hyjinx/README.md

 - **DLC & Modifications**

-  Ryujinx is able to manage add-on content/downloadable content through the GUI.
+  Hyjinx is able to manage add-on content/downloadable content through the GUI.
   Mods (romfs, exefs, and runtime mods such as cheats) are also supported;
   the GUI contains a shortcut to open the respective mods folder for a particular game.